A Survey on 3D Gaussian Splatting: 3D Gaussian Splatting: Directions

 \subsection{Memory-efficient 3D GS}

 While 3D GS demonstrates remarkable capabilities, its scalability poses significant challenges, particularly when juxtaposed with NeRF-based methods.
 The latter benefits from the simplicity of storing merely the parameters of a learned MLP.
-This scalability issue becomes increasingly acute in the context of large-scale scene management, where the computational and memory demands escalate substantially.
+This scalability issue becomes acute in the context of large-scale scene management, where the computational and memory demands escalate substantially.
 Consequently, there is an urgent need to optimize memory usage in both model training and storage.
+Please see the excellent surveys~\cite{bagdasarian20253dgs,ali2025compression} for more insights on GS compression.

 Recent research has pursued two primary directions to address memory efficiency.
 First, several approaches focus on \textbf{reducing the number of 3D Gaussians}~\cite{papantonakis2024reducing,lee2023compact,chen2024hac}.
 These methods either employ strategic pruning of low-impact Gaussians, such as the volume-based masking~\cite{lee2023compact}, or represent neighboring Gaussians using the same properties stored within a ``local anchor'' obtained by clustering~\cite{lu2023scaffold}, hash-grid~\cite{chen2024hac}, \etc Second, researchers have developed methods for \textbf{compressing Gaussian's properties}~\cite{niedermayr2024compressed,lee2023compact,chen2024hac}.
 For instance, Niedermayr \etal~\cite{niedermayr2024compressed} compressed color and Gaussian parameters into compact codebooks, using sensitivity measures for effective quantization and fine-tuning.
-HAC~\cite{chen2024hac} predicted the probability of each quantized attribute using Gaussian distributions and then devise an adaptive quantization module. \redtext{These directions are not mutually exclusive; instead, one framework might use a hybrid approach combining multiple strategies.}
+HAC~\cite{chen2024hac} predicted the probability of each quantized attribute using Gaussian distributions and then devise an adaptive quantization module.
+These directions are not mutually exclusive; instead, one framework might use a hybrid approach combining multiple strategies.

-\redtext{While current compression techniques have achieved significant storage reduction ratios (often by factors of 10-20$\times$), several challenges remain.
-The field particularly needs advances in memory efficiency during the training phase, potentially through quantization-aware training protocols, the development of scene-agnostic, reusable codebooks, \etc Furthermore, optimizing the trade-off between compression efficiency and visual fidelity remains an open problem.}
+While current compression techniques have achieved significant storage reduction ratios (often by factors of 10-20$\times$), several challenges remain.
+One practical challenge is deploying 3D GS on edge devices, where tight memory budgets can limit how much of a large scene can be stored or loaded locally.
+The field particularly needs advances in memory efficiency during the training phase, potentially through quantization-aware training protocols, the development of scene-agnostic, reusable codebooks, \etc Furthermore, optimizing the trade-off between compression efficiency and visual fidelity remains an open problem.